 1. Avoid letting your dog outdoors at times when fireworks are likely to go off

 Take your dog for a nice long walk well before dark.
 For most of the year it’s against the law to set fireworks off after 11pm, but this curfew is extended to midnight on Bonfire Night so try to tire your dog out before it gets dark and then take them out for final toilet walks once the fireworks have stopped.
 If your dog is particularly scared of fireworks, you may want to feed them early too.
 If you have time, introduce these changes gradually over a few days so you don’t suddenly disrupt your dog’s routine.

 2. Create a ‘safe place’ inside your home for your dog to hide from fireworks

-A table draped with a blanket is a great retreat or, if your dog is used to being in a crate, cover it and leave it open with blankets inside.
+A table draped with a blanket is a great retreat, or if your dog is used to being in a crate, cover it and leave it open with blankets inside.
 Don’t lock your dog in the crate, as this can be even more stressful for them.
 Give your dog options so they can choose where to hide.

 3. The sudden bang of fireworks can be masked by keeping a radio or TV on, which can reduce the impact noises may have on your pet

-Classical music will help to calm dogs in general, and music with quite strong bass will be ideal for masking bangs when played at a volume that your dog is happy with.
+Classical music will help to calm dogs in general, and music with quite a h4 bass will be ideal for masking bangs when played at a volume that your dog is happy with.

 4. Always draw the curtains or cover the windows to minimise the lights from the fireworks